Career Profile of an Art Gallery Assistant

 Art galleries are in the business of selling art, and since presentation is so important in sales, the gallery staff needs to be highly polished as their appearance reflects on the identity of the gallery.

 Note: Keep that in mind when applying for a gallery assistant position.
 Before the interview, be sure to visit the gallery to see what type of dress code they have and dress accordingly for the job interview.

 Many art galleries require their entry-level staff to have at least a Bachelor’s degree in art or art history.
 However, work experience and proven gallery sales, in lieu of a college degree, are often acceptable.

 An art gallery assistant needs to be highly organized with great interpersonal skills, and able to multitask on both short and long-term projects.
 A gallery assistant needs to be an excellent communicator, being able to talk to a wide range of people without being flustered or intimidated.

 A gallery assistant needs to be savvy with social media and proficient with commonly used computer programs.
-Being able to work independently and to take initiative with projects is also key.
+Being able to work independently and to take the initiative with projects is also key.

 The duties of an art gallery assistant include administrative tasks such as answering phones and taking messages, emailing, maintaining the gallery’s mailing list, providing professional service to the collectors, artists, and visitors, plus keeping the front desk and gallery spaces tidy.

 Many aspiring artists will work in an art gallery to gain experience in the art world and to learn more about the business of selling art.
-Some gallery assistants will work for leading galleries, and after several years will open up their own galleries.
+Some gallery assistants will work for leading galleries, and after several years will open up their galleries.